ckprajkumar/sfdc/Automated_Code_Quality.md

 ###  Test Code Coverage

-As mentioned above best practice states that test code coverage should be targeting 95%.

-In the Customer environment it has been decided that this target is reduced to 90% for all projects.
+As mentioned above best practice states that test code coverage should be targeting 95%.In the Customer environment it has been decided that this target is reduced to 90% for all projects.